About

 - Editors are responsible for checking whether the submitted manuscripts comply with the journal’s policy guidelines and hold full authority to reject/accept a paper.

-- The submitted manuscripts are evaluated for their relevance to the journal’s scope regardless of the author’s race, gender, sexual orientation, ethnic origin, citizenship, religious belief, political philosophy, or institutional affiliation.
+- The submitted manuscripts are evaluated for relevance to the journal's scope regardless of the author's race, gender, sexual orientation, ethnic origin, citizenship, religious belief, political philosophy, or institutional affiliation.

-- The Editor-in-Chief should consider the reviewers’ comments and check the compliance with legal requirements regarding libel, copyright, infringement and plagiarism when making the publication decision.
+- The Editor-in-Chief should consider the reviewers' comments and check the compliance with legal requirements regarding libel, copyright, infringement, and plagiarism when making the publication decision.

 - Editor and editorial board members should not use unpublished information or ideas disclosed in a submitted manuscript without the author’s written consent.